I bet you only have around six training routes that you use regularly.

 Faced with an unknown climb common sense suggests that you don’t know where the top is or what the gradient is like further up, so you should pace it nicely?
 But common sense can be a limiter, so occasionally ride out of your comfort zone, above your threshold, and into the unknown – if you grind to a halt, so what?

 I’m a big fan of getting lost, taking roads and lanes that you really don’t know, to new places and if you get lost enough you’ll find some fantastic new roads.
 This year I’ve ridden roads near my home, that are beautiful to ride on and I’d bypassed them for 25 years.
 I’ve also ventured off-road on the road bike, long climbs on fire roads through Cannock Chase, canal towpaths, farm tracks etc. If you ride smoothly you should have few traction or puncture issues and might even nick a KOM from a mountain biker.

 As far as winter rides go, it’s wise to change your normal pattern of riding by allowing for the possible need to get home quickly if the weather changes for the worse.
-Figure of 8’s or 3 and 4 leaf clover shapes, with home at the centre, offers you an escape route.
+Figure-eights or three- and four-leaf clover shapes, with home at the centre, offer you an escape route.
 Perhaps more importantly it will develop some grit and character as you ride close to home but forgo the early shower to head out onto another long loop.